Azure/azure-sdk-for-net/sdk/purview/Azure.Analytics.Purview.Workflows/samples/Sample4_WorkflowRuns.md

 ## Create a WorkflowClient

-To create a new `WorkflowClient` you need the endpoint, apiVersion, and credentials from your resource.
-In the sample below you'll use UsernamePasswordCredential to authenticate.
+To create a new `WorkflowClient` you need the endpoint, API version, and credentials from your resource.
+In the sample below you'll use `UsernamePasswordCredential` to authenticate.
 You can set `endpoint`, `username`, `password` etc. based on an environment variable, a configuration setting, or any way that works for your application.

 ```C# Snippet:Azure_Analytics_Purview_Workflows_CreatePurviewWorkflowClient